What is Fiat Currency?

 How It Works

-Central banks control fiat money supply through monetary policy.
-They can create new money by lowering interest rates, buying government bonds (quantitative easing), or directly funding government spending.
-This flexibility is considered a feature by mainstream economists — it allows governments to respond to recessions and manage economic cycles.
-But it comes with a cost: inflation.
-When the money supply grows faster than the economy, each existing unit of currency buys less.
-The US Federal Reserve explicitly targets 2% annual inflation, meaning they are intentionally devaluing the dollar by design.
-Over a lifetime, this compounds significantly — $100 in 1990 buys roughly $42 worth of goods today.
-Bitcoin offers an alternative: a monetary system where no one can change the rules or inflate the supply.
+The cost is inflation.
+When the money supply grows faster than the economy, each existing unit buys less.
+The US Federal Reserve explicitly targets 2% annual inflation, which means they are intentionally devaluing the dollar by design.
+Over a lifetime, that compounds: $100 in 1990 buys roughly $42 worth of goods today.
+Bitcoin offers an alternative: a monetary system where no one can change the rules, expand the supply, or print fresh units to fund deficits, because the supply schedule and the 21 million cap are enforced by the same code that every node on the network runs.